Mindfulness for General Practice

 General practice asks a lot of your attention, energy, and nervous system.
 This 5-day course is designed to help you pause, reset, and work with greater calm and clarity — in just 10 minutes a day.

-Each day, you will receive one short guided practice that builds a foundation in mindfulness.
+Each day you receive one short guided practice that builds a foundation in mindfulness.
 The course is simple, structured, and realistic for busy clinicians.
 Brief reflections help you track subtle shifts in how you feel, focus, and respond.

 Learn a simple breathing practice to help settle the body and reduce stress in the moment.